This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re on a short time limit, make sure you visit the main attraction of the 10 courts of hell in the Tiger Balm Garden.

 This is deemed the scariest part of the villas and there is a warning that it contains some distressing scenes.

 As you walk through the tunnel which is guarded by Ox and Horse-headed men, you will be in for a surprise.

-Each court deals with different types of criminals from as extreme to murderers to those who cheated on a test or lied.
+Each court deals with different types of criminals from extreme to murderers to those who cheated on a test or lied.

-The scenes are quite comical, but it will show those being sentenced to a lava pit, have to walk forever, or be stretched on the rack.
+The scenes are quite comical, but they will show those being sentenced to a lava pit, having to walk forever, or being stretched on the rack.

 At the end of the tunnel, you will be judged and it will look to see if you’re innocent or guilty!
-Is your conscious clear?
+Is your conscience clear?

 It was probably the coolest part of the theme park so definitely check it out!

 Other awesome things to see at Haw Par Villa

-There are other great treats for you in store for you in Haw Par Villa such as the famous “Tiger Car”.
+There are other great treats in store for you in Haw Par Villa such as the famous “Tiger Car”.

-This was made to get from the top of the hill down to the bottom and they originally even put red light bulbs to in the tiger’s eyes!
+This was made to get from the top of the hill down to the bottom and they originally even put red light bulbs in the tiger’s eyes!

 Make sure you check this one out.